tchiahsu/interactive-adventure-game/README.md

 ## High Level Evolution of Our Model from Homework 8 to Homework 9

 The biggest change from Homework 8 to Homework 9 was the integration of a GUI.
 Thanks to our earlier focus on separing conerns in Homework 8, particularly aroound the model and the controller, we were able to implement the GUI with minimal changes to the model.
 Primarily, adding a few methods to support image handling between the Model, the Controller and the View.
+This showed that our separation of responsability between the Controller and the Model was efficienct as we continued to build on top of our prior work.
+Our design descions and modulariy considerations played an important role in making the addtion of the view simpler.

 For the GUI design, we used a layered approach inspired by the Decorator Pattern.
 We created a *JFrame*, and stacked panels on on top of the other to create the final view.
 Each panel that was added had its own purpose and displayed different types of information which goes hand in hand with our focus keeping our game architecture more modular.